WaylonWalker/waylonwalker.com/pages/blog/kedro-catalog-create.md

 If we coninue adding new nodes, and tell kedro to create catalog entries again, all of our effort given to formatting will be lost.
 I wouldn't worry about it unless you have an autoformatter that you can run on your yaml files.
+The productivity gains in an semi-automated catalog are worth it.

 ``` yaml
 range12: